AlecCooper/PHYS490Project/README.md

 Currently calculates Hamiltonian for a test state with both a nearest-neighbor and a plaquette term.

-Generates given number of states through local update.
+Step 1: Generates given number of states through local update.
 Takes a starting temperature to calculate thermodynamic beta and probabilities.

+Step 2: Performs a linear regression to learn E0 and J1 in the effective Hamiltonian.
+Plots states from the original Hamiltonian and the linear fit.